-- 2.19.
-Accident management guidance should be developed for all identifiable mechanisms that could challenge the fundamental safety functions or the barriers to a release of radioactive material. - 2.20.
-Accident management guidance should be an integral part of the overall emergency arrangements and should be coordinated with the on-site emergency plan established in accordance with GSR Part 7 [6], GSG-2 [7] and GS-G-2.1 [8].
-The on-site emergency plan should set out the lines of responsibility and accountability for implementing emergency response actions during the execution of accident management guidance to maintain or restore safety functions throughout the duration of the accident. - 2.21.
-Accident management guidance should be robust, which can be ensured by the following: - (1) It should promote consistent implementation by all staff during an accident. - (2) It should emphasize the use of components and systems that are not likely to fail in their expected operating regimes, including during severe accidents. - (3) It should implement all feasible measures that will either maintain or increase the margin to failure or that will gain time prior to the failure of safety functions or barriers to a release of radioactive material. - (4) The possibility of adding components, including non-permanent equipment, should be addressed in the accident management guidance in the event that existing plant systems are unable to preserve the fundamental safety functions or limit challenges to barriers to a release of radioactive material for conditions not considered in the design. - (5) It should include consideration of plant conditions in shutdown modes, particularly when the containment barrier is temporarily not available or it is difficult to add water for decay heat removal. - 2.22.
-In the accident management guidance, the plant conditions at which the transition is to be made from the preventive domain to the mitigatory domain should be specified and should be based on defined and documented criteria. - 2.23.
-Accident management guidance should address the full spectrum of events, including credible and relevant internal and external hazards, and possible complications during their evolution that could be caused by additional hardware failures and human errors.
+2.26.
+Accident management guidance should be developed for all reasonably foreseeablemechanisms that could challenge the fundamental safety functions or the barriers to a release of radioactive material.

+2.27.
+Accident management guidance should be an integral part of the overall emergency arrangements and should be coordinated with the on-site emergency plan established in accordance with GSR Part 7 [7], GSG-2 [8] and GS-G-2.1 [9].
+The on-site emergency plan should set out the lines of responsibility and accountability for implementing emergency response actions during the execution of accident management guidance to maintain or restore safety functions throughout the duration of the accident.

+2.28.
+Accident management guidance should be robust, by giving consideration to the following:

+(1) It should promote consistent implementation by all staff during an accident.

+- (2) It should emphasize the use of components and systems that are not likely to fail in their expected operating regimes, including during severe accidents. - (3) It should implement all feasible measures that will either maintain or increase the margin to failure or that will gain time prior to the failure of safety functions or barriers to a release of radioactive material. - (4) The possibility of adding components, including non-permanent equipment, should be addressed in the accident management guidance in the event that existing plant systems are unable to preserve the fundamental safety functions or limit challenges to barriers to a release of radioactive material for conditions not considered in the design. - (5) It should include consideration of plant conditions in shutdown modes, particularly when the containment barrier is temporarily not available or it is difficult to add water for decay heat removal.